vvksdatta/capabilityTool/README.md

 **PostgreSQL database**

-A PostgreSQl database is integrated to the Web application to maintain a copy of information related to various entities on Redmine.
+A PostgreSQl database is integrated to the Web application to maintain a local copy of information related to various entities on Redmine.
 This information is necessary in order to further establish relationships between entities like people and different apsects like programming skills, capabilities, etc.

 **Dropwizard based RESTful API**